 If the UV light was 20 times more powerful, then the sterilizing effect of UV light would be effective.
 However, the electricity consumption of the air-purifier would be more than twice that of a normal fan/filter device.
 Also, the purifier may become a fire hazard!

-Many of the most established and respected manufacturers of air purifiers for example iQair, BlueAir, Medify, Honeywell, AirMega, Levoit, and Dyson do not even have an electronic air purifier using UV light in their range.
+Many of the most established and respected manufacturers of air purifiers for example iQair, BlueAir, Medify, Honeywell, Coway AirMega, Levoit, and SmartAir do not even have an air purifier using UV light in their range.

 If these manufacturers had found in testing that UV lights added significantly to the efficiency of the purifier, surely they would have incorporated them into at least one model in their range?

 So if you do by an air purifier with UV light, you may be trading off the quality of HEPA filtration and the power of the fan for the UV light.

 Neither do air purifiers with UV lights figure highly in respected reviews from either Wirecutter or Consumer Reports.

 The UV Light in a Consumer UV Air Purifier Does Not Have Enough Energy to Produce Significant Amounts of Ozone Which Can Damage Health